LasterAlex/teloxide_tests/README.md

 - Stupid bugs that change every time you run a test

   You can use the crate [serial_test](https://crates.io/crates/serial_test), or try to add `drop(bot);` at the end of every test, and do everything AFTER calling `MockBot::new()`, as the bot creation makes a safe lock that prevent any race conditions.

-## How to implement it?

-Hopefully it is as easy as doing what happens in `./examples`

-1. Import the `teloxide_tests`
-2. Create a mocked bot with something that can be turned into an update, like MockMessageText or MockMessagePhoto
-3. Add dependencies and/or a different bot using .dependencies(deps![]) and .me(MockedMe::new().build())
-4. Dispatch it with .dispatch().await
-5. Get the responces with .get_responces()
-6. Do the testing with the gotten responces

-**Do NOT** use raw MockBot fields like bot.updates or bot.me to mutate the bot, unless you know what you are doing.
-Use given abstractions, and if some feature is missing, you can mention it in the github repo (or contact me via telegram [@laster_alex](https://t.me/laster_alex))

 ## Contributing